KevenJAntenor/Functional-Dynamics-in-OCaml/README.md

 # OCaml Functional Programming Utils

 ## Description
 This project implements a collection of functional programming utilities in OCaml, featuring the Collatz conjecture and various list manipulation functions.
-It was developed as part of the Functional and Logic Programming course (INF6120) at UQAM.
+It was developed as part of the Functional and Logic Programming course.

 ### Key Features
 - **Collatz Sequence Implementation**: